jeremehancock/Bludit-Vagrant/README.md

 3. Follow the steps to complete the Bludit installation
 4. If you'd like to login into your virtual machine - `vagrant ssh`
 5. Bludit files are located in `localhost/www/html` on your local machine and are syncronized with `/var/www/html` on your virtual machine

+## Upgrade
+* If vagrant is already running: Run `vagrant provision`
+* If vagrant has been halted: Run `vagrant up --provision`

+> Keep in mind and upgrade will remove any custom modifications that you have made to Bludit.
+It will not overwrite the content or settings that you have applied in the Bludit admin panel.

 ## Cleanup
 1. If you are ready to delete your Bludit virtual machine from your local machine - `vagrant destroy -f`